 Cover Window Wells

 Not many people realize that most home insurance policies do not include flood protection.
 According to FEMA, the average flood claim was $34,000 between 2006 and 2010.
 Without insurance, the majority of that is coming out of pocket.
-Every home is potentially at risk for a flooding, even if you live far away from a river or body of water.
+Every home is potentially at risk for flooding, even if you live far away from a river or body of water.

 Flood Damage Repair

-In the unfortunate event that you do experience flooding this spring, or any time of the year, ServiceMaster By Rice is here for your flood cleanup needs.
+In the unfortunate event that you do experience flooding this spring or any time of the year, ServiceMaster By Rice is here for your flood cleanup needs.
 Unfortunately, spring flooding isn’t the only way your home can be affected by water damage.
-If you sump pump fails, your sewer backs up, your pipes break, any other circumstance, our IICRC technicians will be there as soon as possible to serve you.
+If your sump pump fails, your sewer backs up, your pipes break, any other circumstance, our IICRC technicians will be there as soon as possible to serve you.

 ServiceMaster By Rice

-Our 10 locations proudly serve 55 different counties around the state of Iowa and parts of Minnesota.
+We proudly serve 55 different counties around the state of Iowa and parts of Minnesota.
 We provide many other services than just flood damage repair as well.
 If you need a professional carpet cleaner near you, mold removal, fire damage repair, tile cleaning, and much more.
 If you are looking to set up an appointment, contact us!